-This article, the third in a three-part series, is extracted from Technical Document (TD 2071) published by the Naval Ocean Systems Center in April, 1991.
-Titled "Tailoring Shipboard Environmental Specifications, A Guide for Navy Program Managers," the document presents a compilation of shipboard environmental data measured over the years.
+This article, the first of a three-part series, was extracted from Technical Document (TD 2071) published by the Naval Occan Systems Center in April 1991.
+Titled "Tailoring Shipboard Environmental Specifications, A Guide "for Navy Program Managers," the document presents a compilation of shipboard environmental data measured over the years.
 The applicability of the data to the fleet of today is discussed.
-Methods of tailoring systems specifications and tests for the environment existing at given locations on a variety of naval ships are also included.
+Methods of tailoring systems specifications and tests for the environments existing at given locations on a variety of Naval ships are also discussed.

-The first article in the series (Journal of the IES, p.
-25, March/April, 1992) included the Introduction, Temperature and Humidity, and Shock sections of TD 2071.
-The second article in the series (Journal of the IES, p.
-27, May/June, 1992) covered the first part of the TD 2071 discussion of vibration.
-This article finishes the discussion of vibration and includes a "tailored" vibration requirement that a program manager might include in a procurement package for new shipboard systems.
+This article contains the Introduction, Temperature and Humidity, and Shock sections of TD 2071.
+Part II of this series will cover part of the TD 2071 treatment of Vibration, Part III will conclude Vibration and include Discussions and Conclusions.
+It also will present a tailored vibration requirement that a program manager might include in a procurement package for new shipboard systems.